Floer homology and right-veering monodromy: Preliminaries

-where $f:[0,1]\to \R$ is a strictly monotonic smooth map such that $\phi^\ell|_A$ restricts to a periodic map on every boundary component of $A$ which is disjoint from $\partial \Sigma$. \\ \item Let $A$ and $\ell$ be as above.
+\item Let $A$ and $\ell$ be as above.
 If $\ell=1$ and $\phi|_A$ is a twist map, then $\textrm{Im}(f)\subset [0,1]$.
-Such an annulus $A$ is called a \emph{twist region}, and is \emph{positive} or \emph{negative} if $f$ is increasing or decreasing, respectively.
+Such an annulus $A$ is called a \emph{twist region}, and is \emph{positive} or \emph{negative} if $f$ is increasing or decreasing, respectively; the condition on $\mathrm{Im}(f)$ implies that $\phi$ has no fixed points in the interior of $A$.
 We require that parallel twist regions have the same sign.
 If $\ell=1$ and $\phi|_A$ is a flip-twist map, then $A$ is called a \emph{flip-twist region}.\\

 \item Let $S$ be the closure of a component of $\Sigma\setminus N$, and $\ell$ the smallest positive integer such that $\phi^\ell(S)=S$.
 Then $\phi^\ell|_S$ is either periodic or pseudo-Anosov.
 We call $S$ a \emph{fixed component} if $\ell=1$ and $\phi|_S = \id$.
 We require that $S$ is fixed if it is an annulus.
 In particular, parallel twist regions are separated by fixed annuli.
 A \emph{multitwist region} is a maximal annular subsurface of $\Sigma$ given as a union of twist regions and the fixed annuli between them.\\